-Chen, a freelance writer and member of the China Democratic Party and the Independent Chinese PEN Center, was detained on September 11, 2014, in Hangzhou, Zhejiang province, on suspicion of subversion of state power, and his home was raided by agents from the Hangzhou Public Security Bureau.
+Chen, a freelance writer and member of the Democracy Party of China, and the Independent Chinese PEN Center, was detained on September 11, 2014, in Hangzhou, Zhejiang province, and his home was raided by agents from the Hangzhou Public Security Bureau.
 He had written several articles for the overseas Chinese-language website Boxun about pro-democracy advocates, many of whom were in the hospital or detention.

-Chen has been jailed before.
-He was placed under criminal detention on suspicion of inciting subversion of state power on September 14, 2006.
+Chen was previously placed under criminal detention on suspicion of inciting subversion of state power on September 14, 2006.
 On August 16, 2007, he was sentenced by the Hangzhou Intermediate People’s Court to four years in prison and one year’s deprivation of political rights for subversion of state power.
 After the original verdict was upheld at the appellate court, Chen was jailed at Qiaosi prison in Hangzhou.
 He was released on September 13, 2010, after serving his term.

 Chen’s wife Zhang Donghong told CPJ in a phone interview that she had been unable to visit Chen in 2022 due to the prison’s COVID-19 countermeasures, but talks to him on the phone for five minutes twice a month.